psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 Inside the master, the owner of the house sat at his table sobbing, and upstairs a young man sat at the end of his bed.
 His hand clenched into a fist.
 He cried for some bad luck he could no longer remember.

 One day a young woman walked up the drive.
-Her hair was clogged with twigs and leave.
-Her clothes no more than greasy rags.She was barefoot.
+Her hair was clogged with twigs and leaves.
+Her clothes were no more than greasy rags.
+She was barefoot.
 The dog didn't growl.
-He kept whining in his muddy puddle.
-She was taken in to see the master.
+He just whined at the muddy puddles around him.
+The young girl was taken in to see the master.
 She said to the old man, "I've heard of this place from the people in the village.
 I've heard if any young woman can make the young man in this house smile, she can marry him.
 I want to try.
 And if I fail, I don't know what I'll do."

 The master said, "You aren't the first.
 Many women have come here, fine women who wanted for nothing except a gentleman for a husband.
 They took my son outside into the sunlight.
 They sang to him.
 They tickled him.
 They tried and failed.
 You have as much right to try as all the others.
 I wish you luck."